sylvinho81/nyc_yellow_taxi_trips/README.md

     download the parquet files again.
   - download_multiple_parquet_and_get_trips: It downloads the parquet files specified by the client and calculates the number of trips over the percentile by reading the files download and stored in Minio.
 - In order to improve the performance of downloading the parquet files to store it in MinIO I implemented different improvements:
   - since the server supports range requests I implemented the download functionality with a couple of improvements:
-    - Download files in parallel by gathering the different download tasks (files)
+    - Download files in parallel by gathering the different "download tasks (files)"
-    - For each file download it in chunks.
+    - For each file, download it in chunks.
-      - The ckunk size by default is 10,000,000 bytes (10 MB).
+      - The chunk size by default is 10,000,000 bytes (10 MB).
 This is because the Content-Length of the file I have analyzed  is 50 MB more or less.
 For large files a chunk size of 10MB is fine.
 By configuring this the file could be downloaded in 5 chunks of 10 MB each.
 Since in the API it is available a parameter to define the size of the chunk we could play with it.
   - since the server is using the HTTP/2 protocol I configured http2=True because: